We are excited to announce our newest teaching. We call it — Walk & Breathe 2-step.

 Many experience, for example, that our exhale is consistently longer than our inhale.

 We teach that when we consciously experience the simple movement of walking with our inhale and exhale, as a integrated relationship — we are brought powerfully Home to the Body.
 To the joys of being alive.
 While we engage with this practice of walking and breathing, we can become more awake and can feel Life as a Joyous Dance.
 A place where freedom and creativity flourish.

 We can also use the practice to look deeply within ourselves.
 We can have useful insights.
 We can transform difficult emotions such as fear and anger.
 We can build inner strength and resiliency.
 We can heal.

 We teach a 2-stepping on inhale technique.
 2 steps with in-breath and 2, 4, 6 or 8 (or more) with out-breath.
 Always coming back to the same leading foot, left or right with in-breath.
-The Breathe 2 Step Method is a 2-stepping Dance.
+The Walk Breathe 2-Step Method is a 2-stepping Dance.

 In addition, we can choose to add-in verbal affirmations, short prayers, mantras or mantrams.
 With our 2 stepping inhale dedicated to breathing only, we interweave words into the exhale, silently in head: this “super-power” enhances the beneficial effects.